FRC5881/TBASlackBot/docs/design.md

 The `TBA` section also provides for the API calls for information lookup, and caching, as needed.

+#### Caching

+TBA offers several hints and methods to reduce the number of API calls required, and to maximize the use of both local and server-side caches.
+First, all responses from the API include a `Last-Modified` header which contains the date and time the context was last updated on TBA.
+By caching that response, with that value, on subsequent requests we can send the `If-Modified-Since` header, with that same value.
+If the content hadn't changed, the server will respond with a 304 message, and we can use the cached value.

+In addition many, if not all, responses also come with the `Cache-Control` header which has a `max-age` value.
+We can use that value to know that the response can be locally cached for at least that many seconds.

+Finally, when we store the cached responses we also store the date/time of the last request.
+We update that, and the `Cache-Control` value on any subsequent request, regardless if the cached value was used.

+Thus, we can build a request by first pulling the locally cached value, checking to see if the internal API call specified a minimum cache time and returning the cached value if that hasn't expired.
+We also check the `Cache-Control` expiration, and will return the cached value as well if that has not expired.
+Then, and only then do we build the actual TBA API call, and update the cache based on it's result.

+This allows us to specify, for example, all `status` API calls are cached for an hour (as we only use the current season value, it should be valid for quite some time), regardless of the API result.
+We can also do things like make nested and duplicate requests to the API as the subsequent requests will return the locally cached data.

 ### Database

 Stored in the database are several tables.